syarul/locomotor/README.md

 - render according to the browser fps
 - animation is adjusted base on the fps for smoother transition and less jerky at times
 - animate css property
-- simpe data with min and max value
+- simple data with min and max value
 - less configuration
 - has multitude easing options
 - has advance setup where you can write your own custom animation